 Rendered in the 1970s, this is a wonderful vintage sterling silver bracelet from Taxco, Mexico.
 The large cuff has a wonderful swirled, traditional Mexican design, which creates wonderful movement and really catches your eye!

-Taxco silver is highly coveted and collectible with a high quality of craftsmanship in each piece.
+Taxco silver is highly coveted and collectible, with a high quality of craftsmanship in each piece.
 Taxco is a tiny town between Acapulco and Mexico City with a long mining history.
-In the late 1920s a highway finally extended to Taxco which enabled William Spratling, a gentleman from the US, to find the town and discover the potential in the artisan community.
-He invited great metal smiths to join him in apprenticing young artists and the world took notice of the divine craftsmanship in the jewelry produced.
+In the late 1920s, a highway finally extended to Taxco, which enabled William Spratling, a gentleman from the US, to find the town and discover the potential in the artisan community.
+He invited great metalsmiths to join him in apprenticing young artists, and the world took notice of the divine craftsmanship in the jewelry produced.

-The cuff is 7″ in circumference and the main piece measures 3-1/2″ tall and 3″ wide.
+The cuff is 7″ long and 3-1/2″ wide.